scality/osis/docs/milestone-1.md

 **As a** vCloud Director Administrator

-**I want** to provision a Storage Tenant to a VMware Cloud Director tenant organizations using vCloud Director UI
+**I want** to provision a storage tenant to a VMware Cloud Director tenant organizations using vCloud Director UI

-**So that** I can provide object storage to VMware Cloud Director tenants
+**So that** I can provide object storage to VMware Cloud Director tenants.

-### Acceptance criteria
+### Acceptance Criteria

 The acceptance criteria are:

-- The CI produces a docker image and stores it in the Scality registry
+- The CI produces a Docker image and stores it in the Scality registry.
-- The image can be run and contain the OSE
+- The image can be run and can contain the OSE.
-- The OSE can be integrated with a vault instance
+- The OSE can be integrated with a Vault instance.
-- The OSE integration with a vault instance is documented
+- The OSE integration with a Vault instance is documented.
-- The OSE can be integrated with a vCloud Director instance
+- The OSE can be integrated with a vCloud Director instance.
-- The OSE integration with a vCloud Director instance is documented
+- The OSE integration with a vCloud Director instance is documented.
-- The OSE allows a vCloud Director Administrator to provision a Storage Tenant, mapped with Vault Account, to a VMware Cloud Director tenant organization
+- The OSE allows a vCloud Director Administrator to provision a Storage Tenant, mapped with a Vault Account, to a VMware Cloud Director tenant organization.

 ## Milestone-1 Validation

-* Scality Object Storage Interoperability Service (for short, **Scality OSIS**)
+* Scality Object Storage Interoperability Service (**Scality OSIS**)
-* VMware Cloud Director Object Storage Extension (for short, **vCloud Director OSE**)
+* VMware Cloud Director Object Storage Extension (**vCloud Director OSE**)

 ### Prerequisites

 1. Run Vault (check [How to Run Vault](https://github.com/scality/Vault/blob/development/7.10/TESTING.md#how-to-run-1))

-1. Run Cloudserver (check [running Cloudserver here](https://github.com/scality/cloudserver/tree/development/7.10#installation)) with env variable: `S3VAULT=scality` so that it can use vault as auth backend.
+1. Run CloudServer (check [running CloudServer here](https://github.com/scality/cloudserver/tree/development/7.10#installation)) with env variable: `S3VAULT=scality` so that it can use Vault as an auth backend.

-1. Update environment file `application.properties` with Vault target URL (before starting Scality OSIS application)
+1. Update the `application.properties` environment file with the Vault target URL (before starting the Scality OSIS application)
-    * Vault URL should be set at property `osis.scality.vault.endpoint` (Refer Sample `application.properties` [here](../src/main/resources/application.properties))
+    * Set the Vault URL in the `osis.scality.vault.endpoint` property (see `application.properties` [here](../src/main/resources/application.properties))
-    * Vault Super admin credentials should be updated at properties `osis.scality.vault.access-key` and `osis.scality.vault.secret-key`
+    * Update the Vault super-admin credentials in the `osis.scality.vault.access-key` and `osis.scality.vault.secret-key` properties.

 1. Run the Scality OSIS application (Refer [here](../README.md#running-the-application)).
 Milestone-1 release tag `0.1.0-SNAPSHOT`

-1. On OSE machine, vCloud Director OSE and OSE UI should be installed and running successfully.
+1. vCloud Director OSE and OSE UI must be installed and running on the OSE machine.

-1. On OSE machine, integrate Scality OSIS with vCloud Director OSE.
+1. Integrate Scality OSIS with vCloud Director OSE on the OSE machine.
 (Refer [here](#OSIS-integration-with-vCloud-Director-OSE))

 ### Validation Steps

-1. Login as a vCloud Director Administrator on vCloud Director UI
+1. Log in as a vCloud Director Administrator on vCloud Director UI.
-1. Navigate to `Resources` tab.
+1. Navigate to the `Resources` tab.
-1. Create a new `Organization` (a.k.a vCloud Director tenant) with required fields.
+1. Create a new `Organization` (vCloud Director tenant) with required fields.
-1. Navigate to `Object Storage` tab.
+1. Navigate to the `Object Storage` tab.
-1. `Tenants` pane should be activated and should list all the vCloud Director tenants with associated `Storage Tenant ID` (if exists)
+1. The `Tenants` pane is activated and lists all the vCloud Director tenants with an associated `Storage Tenant ID` (if any exist).
-1. Click on the Tenant name that is created in step 2 under `Tenants` pane.
+1. Click the tenant name created in the `Tenants` pane.
-1. Enable toggle button beside the Tenant name.
+1. Enable the toggle button beside the Tenant name.
 1. Click `Enable`.
-(This step will create a Vault Account in the background)
+(This creates a Vault account in the background)
-1. A `Storage Tenant ID` should be generated on the UI which is also the associated Vault Account's Account ID.
+1. A storage tenant ID, which is also the associated Vault Account's Account ID, is generated on the UI.

-### OSIS integration with vCloud Director OSE:
+### OSIS Integration with vCloud Director OSE:

 To integrate vCloud Director OSE and the Scality OSIS application:

 1. Configure a connection between vCloud Director OSE and the **admin** service of the Scality OSIS instance.
-  * Provide OSIS URL with port number when prompted for admin URL.
+  * When prompted for admin URL, provide OSIS URL with port number.
-  * Enter Vault Super admin credentials when prompted for credentials.
+  * When prompted for credentials, enter Vault superadmin credentials.

 ```shell
 [root@vcdose centos]# ose osis admin set
 OSIS Compliant Platform Name : Scality